Gilad Erdan: In the 34th government

-In his attempts to deal with online incitement against Israelis and Jews by Palestinians, which often could lead to terror attacks, Erdan and his colleague, Minister of Justice Ayelet Shaked, proposed the so-called Facebook bill that will enable Israeli courts to issue decrees against social media companies like Facebook, Google or Twitter to remove public content deemed to be a threat to national security, public security, or a violation of the law, in case the social media company failed to detect and remove the content on its own.
-The bill has been criticized for allegedly limiting free speech online.
-However, following the submission of the bill, a senior delegation from Facebook arrived in Israel to meet with Erdan, agreeing to work together in order to improve the detection and removal of inciting material online.
+In 2016, Erdan and Minister of Justice Ayelet Shaked proposed the so-called "Facebook bill" which would enable Israeli courts force social media companies like Facebook, Google or Twitter to remove public content deemed to be a threat to national security, public security, or a violation of the law.
+The bill has been widely criticized for threatening freedom of speech online.
+Following the submission of the bill, a senior delegation from Facebook arrived in Israel to meet with Erdan, agreeing to work together in order to improve the detection and removal of inciting material online.

-in 2018, Erdan initiated new legislation intended to partially de-criminalize the use of Cannabis for recreational purposes.
-The reform, which was recommended by a professional committee appointed by Erdan, was called "Responsible Decriminalization", since it didn't go all the way to legalize Cannabis, but instead made private recreational use punishable by fines.
-The rationale for this move, explained Erdan, was to prevent unnecessary arrests and criminal records on one hand, while retaining deterrence from usage of Cannabis in the public sphere.
-"The current policy has failed and has not caused a decrease in the use of drugs.
+In 2018, Erdan initiated new legislation intended to partially de-criminalize the use of cannabis for recreational purposes.
+The reform, which was recommended by a professional committee appointed by Erdan, was called "Responsible Decriminalization", as it did not fully legalize cannabis, but instead made private recreational use punishable by fines.
+The rationale for this move, explained Erdan, was to prevent unnecessary arrests while retaining deterrence of cannabis use in the public sphere, saying "the current policy has failed and has not caused a decrease in the use of drugs.
 Cannabis is a dangerous drug, and there has been a significant increase in its use. ...
 But the right way to operate is via the path of education, prevention and rehabilitation rather than criminal enforcement against regular citizens."

-Minister Erdan also established The Child Online Protection Bureau which created a hotline (#105) and intelligence agency to protect children and teens online.
-The first of its kind in the world, 105 hotline brought together an interdisciplinary team of experts from the Police, Justice Department, Welfare and Education Ministries.
-They have been able to successfully identify and prosecute predators, stop bullying, shaming, and online violence.
+Erdan also established The Child Online Protection Bureau, also known as Police Unit 105 (part of Lahav 433), which is tasked with investigating crimes against children and teens online, and created a hotline (#105) to report such crimes.